miszkur/SelfSupervisedLearning/README.md

 Contains notebooks and scripts for running experiments along with visualisation utilities.

+All parameter settigns can be found in `config.py`.

 ### Models

 Contains models for self-supervised pre-training (`SiameseNetwork`) and finetuning